roni-estein/helper/README.md

 alias t='clear;php -n vendor/bin/pest --exclude-group external'
 ```

 This clears your screen, runs your tests with the -n flag (a speed optimization that clears php_ini variables.
-You can always add specific ones back in the test that needs one) Also it will exclude long-running tests.
+You can always add specific ones back in the test that needs one).
+Also, it will exclude long-running tests.
 You need to annotate those yourself.

+Try it out!

 ```
 t